 Mary Ann Santin (Reynolds) was born in Melbourne, Australia.
 A family relocation to Adelaide saw ambitious restorations of dilapidated Victorian houses in and around North Adelaide, South Australia.
 This passion for renovation explains much of an artistic interest in reconfiguring and giving new life to the discarded and unwanted.

-Santin has worked with many communities throughout South Australia.
-The work has featured in public spaces including the Adelaide International Airport, the State Library of South Australia, on Adelaide's city street verges and in the Australian landscape.
+Santin has worked on place-making initiatives with many communities throughout South Australia.
+The work has featured in public spaces including the Adelaide International Airport, the State Library of South Australia, on Adelaide's city street verges and in the South Australian countryside.